 How to reboot a Wear OS watch

-Many of the best Wear OS watches can run smoothly for days without the need to be rebooted.
+Many Wear OS watches can run relatively smoothly for days without the need to be rebooted.
 However, no matter how excellent the Android smartwatch is, there will come a time when a quick reboot can clear out any cobwebs that may have formed from daily use to get it back to its snappy self.
-Here's how you can do just that with only a few quick taps.
+Here's how you can do just that if you're running a Wear OS smartwatch.

 If you have chosen to simply restart your watch, your Wear OS smartwatch will be back up and running fresh and ready to go after a few moments.
 However, if you did fully power it off, you will need to hold the side button for a few seconds to turn your watch back on.